Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

 Let us prove the claim (we follow essentially \cite{Faenzi}).
 By construction, we have

-One checks that $F$ is $\mu$-stable, since $E=F^{**}$ and $E$ is $\mu$-stable by assumption.
+One checks that $F$ is slope-stable, since $E=F^{**}$ and $E$ is slope-stable by assumption.
 Also, $H^i(F)=0$ for $i=1,2$.
 Note that from \eqref{eq:et-conic} we have that $F$ satisfies \ref{prop-ii}.
-Indeed, there is a non-empty open subset of the Hilbert scheme of lines, resp. conic, in $X$ such that a member $R'$ from such subset is disjoint from $R_2$; for such a curve $R'$ we have $E|_{R'}\simeq F|_{R'}$.
+Indeed, there is a non-empty open subset of the Hilbert scheme of lines, resp. conics, in $X$ such that a curve $R'$ of such subset is disjoint from $R_2$.
+For the curve $R'$, we have $E|_{R'}\simeq F|_{R'}$.